faysal515/innovent-test/Readme.md

 *Pre requisite*
 - It is absolutely necessary to have your postgres server running and the database already created.
 If not, execute the following command in your posgres terminal. `create database <your_database_name>`
 - sample .env & .env.test file is added in the repository, which you need to change
-- have Node installed in your machine
+- have Node installed in your machine (tested w/ v16.16.0)

 - Test environment generally uses a dedicated dispensable database. it is given on .env.test file